rnoxy/orangepi-cputemp/README.md

 docker build -t orangepi-cputemp --platform linux/arm64 .
 ```

-The option `--platform linux/arm64` is required if you run the command on a x86_64 machine.
+The option `--platform linux/arm64` is required if you run the command on a arm64 machine (Raspberry PI or Orange Pi).